-- The use of personal email addresses by staff for any official school business is not permitted. - All members of staff are provided with an email address to use for all official communication. - Members of staff are encouraged to have an appropriate work life balance when responding to email, especially if communication is taking place between staff, learners and parents.
+- The use of personal email addresses by staff for any official setting business is not permitted. - All members of staff are provided with an email address to use for all official communication. - Members of staff are encouraged to have an appropriate work life balance when responding to email, especially if communication is taking place between staff, learners and parents (see Communication Policy).